Capabilities overview

 What we can help you make

-Zartman.io routes CNC, sheet metal, 3D printing, and light assembly work to vetted shops that handle prototypes through recurring low-volume builds.
-Share your RFQ, keep files private, and get matched with suppliers who already run similar materials and complexity.
+Zartman.io connects CNC, sheet metal, 3D printing, and light assembly work with trusted small shops that handle prototypes through recurring low-volume builds.
+Share your search request, keep files private, and get matched with community shops that already run similar materials and complexity.

 Typical matches: tight-tolerance metal prototypes, formed enclosures with hardware, 3DP validation builds, and assemblies that need finishing before shipment.